Review – Goosebumps Dead of Night

 Unlike the first game that was a point-and-click style adventure, Goosebumps Dead of Night is a first person survival horror.
 I appreciate the concept and in theory it could have made for an exciting game with tons of opportunities for fan service, but in reality it is a disjointed, jumbled mess.
 By all rights this should have been a VR game, but due to wanting to reach a wider audience, they went with a classic console game instead.

 The pacing is awful.
 The first act consists of you searching the house for the loose pages, all while evading enemies wandering around.
 You’ll have to be wary of the Graveyard Ghoul on the top floor (who spawns from a sarcophagus for some reason), the Werewolf of Fever Swamp on the lower floor, as well as Murder the Clown who will pop up beside you if you remain hidden for too long.
 Believe me, it sounds far more exhilarating than it actually is.
-Plodding through the house looking for pages while having to constantly stop and hide every minute or so isn’t so much tense as it is annoying.
+Plodding through the house looking for pages while having to constantly stop and hide every minute or so, isn’t so much tense as it is annoying.

-The second and third acts pick up a little bit and actually has some puzzles.
+The second and third acts pick up a little bit, and actually has some puzzles.
 Understandably, they are on the easy side since this is a game geared toward children.
-However, even though they’re not terribly challenging, they’re long and tedious and require lots of backtracking and moving things around.
+However, even though they’re not terribly challenging, they’re long and tedious, and require lots of backtracking and moving things around.
 I barely had the patience to get through them, so I can only imagine how a child will feel.
 At one point you even get an electric ray gun to shoot at giant gummi bears, but even this is dull as you’re just wandering through maze-like gray stone paths looking for your objective.
 There’s no tension or creepiness at all, nor is there anything interesting to look at.

 Speaking of looks, Goosebumps Dead of Night is all over the place with its graphics.
 The whole first act takes place inside of a house and it looks like something you’d see in an early PS2 game.
 It’s hideous.
 There’s even a bizarre circle around you when you look at the wooden floors that makes everything within it look like it’s been dropped even further in resolution and covered in mud.
 You can see what textures they were going for outside of the circle though, not that they’re a whole lot better.
 This might be the first time in a video game where I’ve experienced graphics looking more polished when they were further away from me.
 Congratulations Goosebumps Dead of Night on setting records!

-None of this matters too much though as Goosebumps Dead of Night has the worst screen tearing I’ve ever experienced.
+None of this matters too much though, as Goosebumps Dead of Night has the worst screen tearing I’ve ever experienced.
 It actually made me nauseous.
 Anytime you turn, the screen tears in three to five large chunks that all look like they’re fighting with each other for dominance.
 I truly don’t understand how this happened.
 This game is not visually demanding at all.
 How can you take something so remedial and have it perform so poorly?
 Like I said earlier, this should have been a VR game, as then they would at least have that excuse for the poor graphics, but on regular consoles and PC, they stick out like a sore thumb.

 Then there’s the sound design.
 Aside from the Goosebumps‘ TV show theme playing in the menu screen, I couldn’t tell you what the rest of the soundtrack sounds like.
 It’s that unremarkable.
 The sound effects are technically alright, but listening to the same noises over and over, like the gnome’s porcelain feet hitting the ground nonstop, gets tiresome very quickly.

-Not to mention nearly every voice is done by Jack Black who is giving the worst performance of his life.
+Not to mention nearly every voice is done by Jack Black, who is arguably giving the worst performance of his life.
 Don’t get me wrong, I love Jack Black.
-I’m a huge Tenacious D fan and love him in most movies he’s in.
+I’m a huge Tenacious D fan, and love him in most movies he’s in.
 However, he’s dreadful here.
 He sounds no better than an average dad reading his kids a bedtime story and doing the voices.
 Some moments were so terrible that I actually cringed.
 I’m not just using that over-used expression either.
 I mean I physically tensed up and grimaced, that’s how embarrassingly bad it was.
 It’s clear he was just phoning in this performance.
 Then again, I can’t fault him too much for that.

 I wasn’t expecting Goosebumps Dead of Night to be particularly great, but I had no idea it was going to be this disastrous.
 The gameplay is beyond basic and uninspired, even for a children’s game.
 The graphics are all over place and even made me sick at times.
 It’s like they blew most of their budget on Jack Black, who only agreed to take the part because he was contractually obligated.
 The worst part is that there are some great ideas in here, in theory.
 If Cosmic Forces had been able to put more money and care into this title, they could have potentially made a really fun game for kids and adults alike.
 But as it stands, Goosebumps Dead of Night is one nightmare you should run away from.